djlucas/initd/profile.md

 ### Commit Message Guidelines

-Keep history easy to scan by using a structured template:
+Keep history easy to scan by using a consistent four-part structure.
+Wrap every line at 80 characters (72 preferred for the subject line).
+The only indentation should be the bullet list; all other lines begin flush left.
+Leave a single blank line between the major sections, and place the bullet list immediately after the `What Changed:` header (no intervening blank line).

 **Feature commits**
 ```
 Feature: Short title describing the addition

-Problem statement in one sentence explaining what was missing or broken.
+Formerly, single wrapped sentence explaining the missing capability.

+This commit single wrapped sentence summarising the solution.

 What Changed:
   - bullet for the first change
   - bullet for the next change
-- continue with additional bullets as needed
 ```

 **Bugfix commits**
 ```
 Bugfix: Short title describing the fix

-One-sentence description of the defect.
+Formerly, single wrapped sentence describing the defect.

+This commit single wrapped sentence summarising the fix.

 What Changed:
-- bullets explaining the fix
+  - bullets explaining the code/config updates
+Security Benefits (optional):
-Security Benefits: optional single sentence when relevant
+  - single sentence when relevant
 ```

 **Security commits**
 ```
 Security: Short title describing the mitigation

-One-sentence description of the issue/risk.
+Formerly, single wrapped sentence describing the risk.

+This commit single wrapped sentence summarising the mitigation.

 What Changed:
   - bullets describing code/config updates
 Security Benefits:
   - bullets highlighting the security impact
 ```

 Notes:
-- Bullets should be concise, present tense, and use lowercase starts.
+- Bullets use two spaces followed by `-` and a concise, present-tense clause.
-- Omit the “Security Benefits” section when it does not apply.
+- Omit the optional “Security Benefits” section when it does not apply.
-- Avoid duplicating information between the problem statement and bullets.
+- Configure `git config commit.template` (project or global) or a prepare- commit-msg hook to enforce the template automatically.

 ## Development Roadmap